Snowing.The metamorphosis of the world takes place in silence. Heinrich Wiesner

 Choose the right routes.
 That is, they are suited to their technical and physical abilities and calculate the journey times on the basis of the slower hikers.

 Use suitable clothing and equipment.
 We recommend layered dressing, avoiding over padded garments that would prevent movement.
-So let's equip ourselves with a t-shirt or base layer in synthetic technical fabric with long sleeves, a fleece, or second layer, always in breathable technical fabric and maybe windproof: it is needed to stay warm and evaporate sweat.
-A waterproof and windproof shell, better if with some membrane like Gore-Tex or Polartec breathable, long walking pants, not padded, but also with a breathable membrane, windproof and that protects from water.
+So let's equip ourselves with a t-shirt or base layer in synthetic technical fabric with long sleeves, a fleece, or second layer, always in breathable technical fabric and ideally windproof: it is needed to stay warm and evaporate sweat.
+A waterproof and windproof shell,this would be better if it came with some membrane like Gore-Tex or Polartec breathable, long walking pants, not padded, but also with a breathable membrane, windproof and that protects from water.
 Foot socks and trekking shoes and possibly gaiters can be worn to protect shoes and calves from snow.
 Finally, always wear a hat, gloves and glasses.

 Take possession of Artva.
 The Artva is a radio device, which transmits on a fixed mono-frequency (457 KHz) common to all these instruments.In the event of an avalanche, ARTVA can receive beeps from buried people, significantly reducing their recovery time.